ArnaudD/sfPropelActAsBlameableBehaviorPlugin/README.md

+__WARNING__ !
+Since the [versionable behavior was introduced in Propel 1.6](http://propel.posterous.com/propel-16-gets-versionable-behavior-with-a-tw) I'm not sure if I will maintain this plugin anymore.

 This symfony plugin allows to track the author of a creation, modification or deletion of a Propel model object.

 It is only compatible with Propel-1.5.x